 - Three or more cases of melanoma on the same side of the family

 - Melanoma and pancreatic cancer on the same side of the family

 Understanding Hereditary Melanoma

-The gene most commonly discussed with patients in our clinic is the CDKN2A gene (also known as p16), which contributes to an increased risk of melanoma and, in some families, possibly pancreatic cancer.
+The gene most commonly discussed with patients in our program is the CDKN2A gene (also known as p16), which contributes to an increased risk of melanoma and, in some families, possibly pancreatic cancer.
 However, this gene is found in only a portion of hereditary melanoma families.

-Since the genetic cause of most hereditary melanoma cases is not well-known, our clinic has an active interest in research to better our understanding of hereditary melanoma.
+Since the genetic cause of most hereditary melanoma cases is not well-known, our program has an active interest in research to better our understanding of hereditary melanoma.
 Our melanoma research registry currently includes more than 300 participants.
 Our team contributes to the growing body of research and publications regarding hereditary melanoma.

 - Clinical Director, MGH Melanoma& Pigmented Lesion Center

 Learn about the Mind Body Program for Individuals with Hereditary Cancer Syndromes.